 Cellars

 Repair category -

-Notes Not applicable.
+Notes N/A.

 Electricity

 Repair category 2

-Notes The electrical installation is dated as the electrical consumer unit is of an older design and there is a limited supply of electrical sockets, some of which are of an older style.
+Notes The electrical installation is dated as the electrical consumer unit is of an older type and there is a limited supply of electrical sockets.
 Further advice will be available from a NICEIC/SELECT registered electrician.
-It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
-Further advice will be available from a qualified NICEIC/SELECT registered or rewired properties will have installations which fully comply with IET regulations.
+It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety

+Electricity

+Repair category 2

+Notes Regulations.
+Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
+It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.